kamalsaleh/CAP_project/CAP/help_for_CAP.md

   Returns a list of names of basic operations which are not computable in <category> but needed to have the categorical property <string> completely constructive.

+* InfoOfInstalledOperationsOfCategory( category )
+  Returns the number of primitive and derived operations and lists all known categorical properties of <category>

 * ListKnownCategoricalProperties( category )
   Lists all known categorical properties of <category>.